SandeepKrSuman/chrome-extensions/README.md

 <br>

+### Contents

+1. Hello World `// Basic extension to alert Hello World.`
+2. Pink Paragraphs `// Automatically changes background color of every paragraph to pink.`
+3. Pink Paragraphs 2 `// Changes background color of paragraphs using background script.`
+4. Kitten Everywhere `// replace images of on the webpage with an image that of a kitten.`
+5. Popup `// Demonstration of popup in chrome extensions.`
+6. Popup 2 `// Replace paragraph texts on the webpage with custom user input.`
+7. Dictionary `// Select a word on the webpage to get its definitions and example usage.`
+8. Word To Gif `// Select a word and get a gif related to it.`
+9. New Tab Override `// Replace new tab with your own custom page.`
+10. GitHub Backgrounds `// Change background color of GitHub by selecting your own color from the popup.`

 ### Manifest

 Every chrome extension begin with `manifest.json` file.
 All these extensions listed here uses manifest version 3 `MV3`.
 A simple manifest file looks like this: